KevinMarquette/kevinmarquette.github.io/_posts/2017-03-13-Powershell-DSL-design-patterns.md

         }
     }

-This command can be nested with itself and joined with the simple template pattern.
+This command can be nested with itself and joined with this simple template pattern.

     RdcGroup GroupATX {
         RdcServer Server1